medavox/ktorio.github.io/clients/http-client/quick-start/client.md

 }
 ```

-You also can configure engine using the `engine` method in block:
+You can also configure the engine using the `engine` method, like in this block:

 ```kotlin
 val client = HttpClient(CIO) {